-The high court has interdicted the release of a report by Public Protector Busisiwe Mkhwebane which found Minister Gugile Nkwinti abused his power when he was the minister of rural development and land reform.
+The high court has interdicted the release of a report by the Public Protector Busisiwe Mkhwebane which found Minister Gugile Nkwinti abused his power when he was the minister of rural development and land reform.

 This prevents any action against him until the dispute has been fully argued in court.

-The report found that Nkwinti, who is now minister of water and sanitation, abused his position as minister to benefit his friend, Errol Velile Present.
-In 2011, the rural development and land reform department bought a farm worth R97-million and, after a referral from Nkwinti, handed its management to Present and a business partner.
+The report found that Nkwinti, who is now minister of water and sanitation, abused his position as minister to benefit his friend, Errol Velile Present, improperly.
+In 2011, the department bought a farm — worth R97-million — and, after a referral from Nkwinti, handed its management to Present and a business partner.
 The two ran the Bekendvlei farm into the ground and were ultimately evicted.

-Because the two were “acquaintances”, Nkwinti had violated the executive ethics code and the Constitution, said public protector Busisiwe Mkhwebane.
+Because the two were “acquaintances”, Nkwinti had violated the Executive Ethics code and the Constitution, public protector Busisiwe Mkhwebane said.
 However, she cleared the minister of having taken a R2-million bribe, saying there was no evidence to support this claim.

 Nkwinti went to court urgently just before the report was due to be publicly released, because he said he had never responded to the allegations against him.
 Mkhwebane had given him 18 days to respond, but two requests for extensions went unanswered — until the day the report was signed off, when the requests were refused.

 Pretoria high court Judge Cassim Sardiwalla did not give reasons for his order.
-But in court, Nkwinti’s counsel, Ernst van Graan SC, argued that by only giving Nkwinti 18 days — after investigating for more than two years — Mkhwebane had in effect denied the minister an opportunity to respond.
+But in court Nkwinti’s counsel, Ernst van Graan SC, argued that by only giving Nkwinti 18 days — after investigating for over two years — Mkhwebane had effectively denied the minister an opportunity to respond.
 He said Mkhwebane was unable to answer how a little more time would prejudice the process.

-Nkwinti must now launch a full review application of the report within a month.
+Nkwinti must now launch a full review application of the report, within a month.
 If he does not, the interdict will lapse.

-The story took a twist when it emerged in court papers that the person who implemented the Bekendvlei acquisition — then deputy director general of the land department Vussy Mahlangu — was now the chief executive at the office of the public protector.
-Before he was appointed to the public protector’s office, Mahlangu told her that he acted on “ministerial instruction” and so had “prioritised” the deal.
+The case took a twist when it emerged in court papers that the person who implemented the Bekendvlei acquisition — then deputy director-general of the land department Vusi Mahlangu — is now the chief executive officer at the office of the public protector.
+The papers said he helped the case against Nkwinti, telling the Public Protector that he acted on “ministerial instruction” and so had “prioritised” the deal.

 Mkhwebane’s office said there was no conflict of interest on her part in relying on Mahlangu’s evidence.